LIU-YiFeng-1/ip/docs/README.md

 `<task date>` - date of the deadline that is due in the format of YYYY-MM-DD.
 E.g 2020-10-10

 ##### Example
-`deadline project submission /by 2020-10-03` - creates a deadline task called "project submission" that is due on 3 Oct 2020
+`deadline project submission /by 2020-10-03` - creates a deadline task called "project submission" that is due on Oct 3 2020 (re-formatted date by Duke).

 #### __delete__
 Deletes a specific task from the task list based on the given task index